oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 10. Copyright

-## Section 1 : Prerequisites for RAC on Containers
+## Section 1 : Prerequisites for Oracle RAC on Containers

 **IMPORTANT:** You must make the changes specified in this section (customized for your environment) before you proceed to the next section.

-You must install and configure [Oracle Container Runtime for Docker](https://docs.oracle.com/cd/E52668_01/E87205/html/index.html) on Oracle Linux 7 to run RAC on Docker.
-Each container that you will deploy as part of your cluster must satisfy the minimum hardware requirements of the RAC and GI software.
-An Oracle RAC database is a shared everything database.
+You must install and configure [Oracle Container Runtime for Docker](https://docs.oracle.com/cd/E52668_01/E87205/html/index.html) on Oracle Linux 7 to run Oracle RAC on Docker.
+Each container that you will deploy as part of your cluster must satisfy the minimum hardware requirements of the Oracle RAC and GI software.
+An Oracle Oracle RAC database is a shared everything database.

-All data files, control files, redo log files, and the server parameter file (`SPFILE`) used by the Oracle RAC database must reside on shared storage that is accessible by all the Oracle RAC database instances.
+All data files, control files, redo log files, and the server parameter file (`SPFILE`) used by the Oracle RAC database must reside on shared storage that is accessible by all the Oracle Oracle RAC database instances.

 You must provide block devices shared across the hosts.
 If you don't have shared block storage, you can use an NFS volume.